IntelSmartEdge/docs/experience-kits/developer-experience-kit.md

 - Python 3.6 or later, with the PyYAML module installed
 - Internet access

+> NOTE: You must install Docker from the [Docker repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+Installation by Docker package is not supported.

 > NOTE: You must add the user account on the provisioning system to /etc/sudoers.

 #### Target System